Blindspot22/GCM_SSH_signing/GCM.md

 ```sh
 git config --global gpg.format ssh
 ```
-Specify which public SSH key to use as the signing key and change the filename (```~/.ssh/examplekey```) to the location of your key.
+Specify which private SSH key to use as the signing key and change the filename (```~/.ssh/examplekey```) to the location of your key.
 The filename might differ, depending on how you generated your key:
 ```sh
 git config --global user.signingkey ~/.ssh/examplekey
 ```